Balmoral (Qld)

 Population growth drivers in Balmoral are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Balmoral (Qld) statistical area (Lv2)'s population is estimated at around 4,512 as of Nov 2025.
-This reflects an increase of 339 people since the 2021 Census, which reported a population of 4,173 people.
-The change is inferred from AreaSearch's estimate of resident population at 4,493 following examination of ABS's latest ERP data release (June 2024) and an additional 45 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Balmoral (Qld) is around 4,512.
+This reflects an increase of 339 people since the 2021 Census, which reported a population of 4,173.
+The change is inferred from an estimated resident population of 4,493 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 45 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,552 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Balmoral's 8.1% growth since census positions it within 1.6 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by natural growth contributing approximately 52.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Balmoral's 8.1% growth since census positions it within 1.8 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth contributing approximately 52.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Examining future population trends indicates a population increase just below the median of statistical areas analysed by AreaSearch is expected.
-The area is expected to increase by 280 persons to 2041, reflecting an increase of 4.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends indicate a population increase just below the median of statistical areas analysed by AreaSearch, with the area expected to increase by 278 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.7% in total over the 17 years.

 Frequently Asked Questions - Population